-1. Encourage Engagement and Break Through the Noise.
+First, digital directories can encourage engagement and cut through the noise of smartphone notifications.
 Recent research from Duke University has shown that people are receiving between 65-80 notifications per day on their smart phones and the noise is deafening.
 As a result, people have become used to being heads-down, frequently notified, and not engaged in their surroundings.
-Adding more content to email, apps, or phones won’t help that.
-However, delivering useful, vibrant, and engaging content on a digital wall display can change that paradigm and cut through the clutter.
-Team members can share information, learn about events, or catch up on the latest in a phone-free, visually appealing way.

-3. Remove Disorientation.
+Third, clear signage, instructions and clear mapping can help employees better navigate the workspace.
 With over 47 million resignations in the US in 2021, the turnover in corporations has been enormous.
-For many companies, nearly 50% of their employees have never been to their local office.
-Employers and employees are excited about a return to the office, but it is intimidating if you can’t find your desk, the coffee machine, or the bathroom.
+At one point, nearly 50% of employees had never been to their local office, which can increase anxiety and hesitation around coming to the office environment.
+It can be intimidating coming the office if you can’t find your desk, the coffee machine, or the bathroom.
 New space sharing environments are exciting but not intuitive and increase the hesitation in return.